 With an athletic but also injury-filled background, Helen understands the frustrations which accompany an injury.
 Helen emphasizes individualized treatment plans combining manual therapy and effective exercise prescription to help her patients return to doing what they love.
 This is then coupled with movement pattern analysis and re-training to help prevent further injury.
 Outside the clinic, Helen can be found exploring British Columbia on foot, bicycle or skis and volunteering with her local marine search and rescue group.

 Sally is working as a Physiotherapist for the Brain Wellness Program at UBC and the UBC Physical Therapy and Research clinic.
-She is primarily assessing people for group exercise classes.
-If space is available she will see clients for general assessments in conjunction with the physiotherapy students.
-Please call to book an appointment.

 Sally graduated with a degree in Physiotherapy from the University of Pretoria in 2000 and has since worked in South Africa, Scotland and Canada.
 She has worked in public health and private practice and has experience working in acute care, long term rehabilitation and outpatient settings.
 She has worked in neurological rehabilitation, orthopaedics, paediatrics, women’s health, sports injuries and geriatrics.
 Sally has completed several post-graduate courses and certifications including Neurodevelopmental Therapy (NDT), Anatomical Acupuncture (AFCI), a certificate in Orthpaedic Medicine (OMI), Pelvic Floor Rehabilitation, Myofascial release, Allied Team Training in Parkinson’s (ATTP) and evidence-based Breast Cancer Rehabilitation.